Is Tax March The Next American Revolution? Citizens Push Donald Trump To Come Clean Or Risk Impeachment

 — Women's March CT (@womensmarchct) April 12, 2017

 “A groundswell for impeachment is underway at the grassroots.
 In districts around the country, House members will face escalating calls from constituents who believe that the president must not be above the supreme law of the land.
-This historic movement is just getting started,” said Norman Solomon, co-founder and Coordinator of RootsAction.org.
+This historic movement is just getting started,” said Norman Solomon, co-founder and coordinator of RootsAction.org.

-The Tax March rally will commence outside the U.S. Capitol in Washington D.C.
-The protesters will march past the IRS Building and the Trump International Hotel—one of Trump’s biggest conflicts of interest.
+The Tax March rally will commence outside the U.S. Capitol in Washington, D.C.
+The protesters will march past the IRS Building and the Trump International Hotel — one of Trump’s biggest conflicts of interest.
 Sen. Ron Wyden of Oregon, Rep. Maxine Waters of California, Rep. Jamie Raskin of Maryland, faith leaders, and government transparency advocates will address the rally.

-Simultaneously, tens of thousands of Americans will also gather in more than 120 communities across the country urging Trump to release his tax returns and come clean with the American people about his business dealings, financial entanglements, and conflicts of interest.
+Simultaneously, tens of thousands of Americans will also gather in more than 120 communities across the country, urging Trump to release his tax returns and come clean with the American people about his business dealings, financial entanglements, and conflicts of interest.

 Trump’s tax returns will be immediately under audit #TrumpTaxReturns #TaxMarch #taxreform